 Tardies are issued when a student is not in the classroom when the bell rings.
 Students with an unexcused tardy for more than five minutes will be considered absent for the period.
 Students with a valid excuse for being tardy must obtain a pass from the staff member who has detained the student.
 Students who present a pass to their teacher will not be considered tardy.
+If students are having locker problems, need to see the nurse, or need to use the restroom, they must go to class and see the teacher first to avoid a tardy.
 Three unexcused tardies are equivalent to one unexcused absence.